 The treatment of acute pericarditis of viral origin primarily focuses on symptom relief, the prevention of complications, and the management of the underlying cause.
 The initial approach includes the administration of analgesics and anti-inflammatory medications, which are gradually tapered as clinical symptoms improve.
-High-dose NSAIDs remain the cornerstone of acute pericarditis therapy, with commonly prescribed regimens including Ibuprofen (600- mg three times daily).
-Adequate hydration and gastroprotective agents, such as proton pump inhibitors (PPIs), are often recommended alongside NSAID therapy to mitigate gastrointestinal side effects [18, 19].
+Highdose NSAIDs remain the cornerstone of acute pericarditis therapy, with commonly prescribed regimens including ibuprofen (600-800 mg, three times daily), indomethacin (25-50 mg, three times daily), or aspirin (750-1000 mg, three times daily).
+Adequate hydration and gastroprotective agents, such as proton pump inhibitors, are often recommended alongside NSAID therapy to mitigate gastrointestinal side effects [18, 19].

-800 mg three times daily), Indomethacin (25-50 mg three times daily), or Aspirin (750-1000 a dose of 0.5 mg twice daily, or a reduced dose of 0.25 mg twice daily for patients weighing less than 70 kg.
+In addition to NSAIDs, colchicine is administered for a minimum duration of three months at a dose of 0.5 mg twice daily, or a reduced dose of 0.25 mg twice daily for patients weighing less than 70 kg.
 In recurrent pericarditis, Colchicine therapy may be extended to six months or longer to reduce the risk of relapse.
 The use of corticosteroids is generally discouraged during the acute phase due to their potential to increase the risk of recurrence.
-However, in cases where patients fail to respond to NSAIDs and Colchicine, corticosteroids (0.2-0.5 mg/kg/day of methylprednisolone) may be introduced with caution, with careful monitoring for potential complications such as opportunistic infections [20, 21].
+However, in cases where patients fail to respond to NSAIDs and colchicine, corticosteroids (0.2-0.5 mg / kg / day of methylprednisolone) may be introduced with caution, with careful monitoring for potential complications such as opportunistic infections [20, 21].